sansita0704/moshify/README.md

 3. **Open `index.html` in your browser**
     - You can also use VS Code’s Live Server or any local dev server of your choice.

+## ⭐ Feedback

+If you liked this project, feel free to ⭐ the repo and share your thoughts!

 ---

 > Made with ❤️ by [Sansita Jain](mailto:sansita7406@gmail.com)